6TH ANNUAL WNY

 Family Engagement is a shared responsibility in which schools, health care providers, and other community agencies and organizations are committed to reaching out to engage families in meaningful ways and in which families are committed to actively supporting their children's learning, development, and overall well-being.

-This 2023 conference supports those who want to develop and strengthen community partnerships.
-Participants will hear about best practices and high-impact engagement that they can use in their day to day work.
+This 2026 conference supports those who want to develop and strengthen community partnerships.
+Participants will hear about best practices and high-impact engagement that they can use in their day-to-day work.
 Through discussion and work sessions, attendees will learn and share important information about family and community engagement.
 This conference offers a unique opportunity to build strong collaborations and take valuable information back to their schools and agencies.

 It is our goal that you will walk away with the knowledge and skills needed to better prepare yourself to work with families.